CleverTouch/go-eloqua/readme.md

 ## License

 This library is distributed under the MIT license.

+## Attribution

+This project has drawn a lot of inspiration, patterns and teachings from the https://github.com/google/go-github project.

+The [Eloqua Developer Help Centre](https://docs.oracle.com/cloud/latest/marketingcs_gs/OMCAB/#Developers/Welcome.htm) created by Oracle has provided a lot of assistance by having clear documentation and examples.